OpenPIV/openpiv-python/openpiv/docs/src/developers.rst

 11) Create another branch for a new feature.

-Which language can i use?
+Which language can I use?
 -------------------------
 As a general rule, we use Python where it does not make any difference with code speed.
 In those situations where Python speed is the bottleneck, we have some possibilities, depending on your skills and background.
-If something has to be written from scratch use the first language from the following which you are confortable with: cython, c, c++, fortran.
+If something has to be written from scratch use the first language from the following which you are confortable with: Cython, C, C++, FORTRAN.
 If you have existing, debugged, tested code that you would like to share, then no problem.
 We accept it, whichever language may be written in!

-Things OpenPiv currently needs, (in order of importance)
+Things OpenPIV currently needs, (in order of importance)
 --------------------------------------------------------
-* The implementation of advanced processing algorithms
+* Good documentation (in progress)
-* Good documentations
+* The implementation of advanced processing algorithms (in progress)
 * Flow field filtering and validation functions
-* Cython wrappers for c/c++ codes.
+* Cython wrappers for C/C++ codes.
-* a good graphical user interface
+* A good graphical user interface (in progress)